NNPDF/nnpdf/doc/sphinx/source/usage/api.md

 ```

-The API offers flexibility to mix declaritive inputs such as `pdf=<name of pdf>` with python objects
+The API offers flexibility to mix declarative inputs such as `pdf=<name of pdf>` with python objects
 `xgrid=(<string>, <numpy.ndarray>)`, note that this is very dependent on the provider in question
 and is not guaranteed to work all the time.